 Action and humour, that's me.

 For as long as I can remember, I have been infatuated with the action film genre, and particularly car chase sequences.
 The ‘Bourne’ trilogy, along with the Pierce Brosnan era of James Bond films, ‘Taxi’ (the French ones), ‘Ronin’, and the BMW film series ‘The Hire’ are hugely influential to me as a filmmaker.
-I have spent my life pursuing a career as a director with one overarching goal in mind: to be a part of the film world that celebrates motion, energy, adrenalin, tension, and cars.
+I love films that celebrate motion, energy, adrenalin and tension.

 In addition, as I’ve grown older, another passion has grown within me, and that is my appreciation of comedy.
 There are number of people close to me who struggle with anxiety and depression, and I have seen first-hand the positive impacts that good comedy films have on these people’s mental health; the power to make people laugh, to provide relief, to give hope, and to bring a bit of joy into their world.
 This too has become an equal ambition of mine, to make films that induce positive mental wellbeing.

 These two passions of mine, action/comedy, have come together in 'Wedlock'.